Ethan-bro/RainCheck/README.md

   "email_password": "sixteenletterpass"
 }
 ```
-> Note:
-> email_username must be a valid email address (Avoid school or work emails, as they may block automated emails — use a personal email instead.)
-> email_password must be exactly 16 letters, no numbers, no spaces, no special characters.
+For more info, see the [Configure Secrets](#2-configure-secrets) section.
 ---
-If you experience issues with weather data not loading correctly, check the USE_FAKE_DATA variable in
+If you experience issues with weather data not loading correctly, check the `USE_FAKE_DATA` variable in
 `src/main/java/data_access/WeatherApiService.java`. <br />

 This variable controls whether RainCheck fetches real weather data from the API or uses fake (mock) data for testing and offline development.